Deploying BlueField Software Using BFB from Host

 Where

-<N>denotes RShim enumeration starting with 0 (then 1, 2, etc.) for every additional DPU installed on the server.
+<N>denotes RShim enumeration starting with 0 (then 1, 2, etc.) for every additional BlueField installed on the server.

 If the previous command displays